Skip to main content

 10DLC requirement changes to highlight

-When a use case is verbal or over email/written, is to provide the script or sample of CTA how it is presented to subscribers to verify all aspect of CTA are fulfilled.
+• When a use case is verbal or over email/written, it's important to provide the script or sample of CTA how it is presented to subscribers to verify all aspect of CTA are fulfilled.

-Keywords and respective responses could be cause for declines.
+• Keywords and respective responses will be a cause for declines.

 10DLC Campaign Detailed Requirements